In this article, we’ll compare ARKK vs VGT:

-As we saw earlier, VGT is beating ARKK by 65% over the last year.
-That means investors in VGT have had better returns and at a lower cost!
+As we saw earlier, VGT beat ARKK by 35% over the last year.
+That means investors in VGT have had better returns at a lower cost!

-This would suggest yet again that passive management is better than actively managed funds.
-Keep in mind, past performance does not predict future returns.
+This would suggest that passive management is better than actively managed funds.
+Keep in mind past performance does not predict future returns.

-I would still choose VGT over ARKK and I would purchase the shares commission-free using M1 Finance.
-That way I keep my costs as low as possible.
+I would still choose VGT over ARKK and purchase the shares commission-free using M1 Finance.
+That way, I keep my costs as low as possible.

 Is ARKK or VGT Better for Financial Independence?

-The FIRE community is big on keeping investment costs low and that’s why I would choose VGT.
+The FIRE community is big on keeping investment costs low, so I would choose VGT.